 Companies that claim public domain ideas as intellectual property and likely will try to claim work they do for you as their own intellectual property.
 You must be able to trust the firm with which you are working.
 If this company intends to further commercialize work it does for hire, it should have the integrity to have this discussion up front with you.
 It needs to work with you on the level of scrubbing that needs to be done instead of making the work you paid for widely available to competitors.

 Companies that claim they helped a client develop a reliability strategy when, in fact, all they ever performed was tactical maintenance and reliability grunt work such as equipment walkdowns.

 Companies that tout business cases that aren't grounded in fundamental economic theory (i.e. not factoring in the time weight of money in any of the calculations or just using cost avoidance calculations that never will affect the bottom-line profit and loss of the client).

-Companies that claim to have M&R benchmark data but can't explain its source, the sampling method, etc.
+Companies that claim to have maintenance and reliability benchmark data but can't explain its source, the sampling method, etc.